 Strengthening of CO2 emissions regulations

 On 1 January 2013, in accordance with Annex VI of the MARPOL Convention, the International Maritime Organization (IMO) mandated the implementation of the Ship Energy Efficiency Management Plan (SEEMP) for all ships.
 Ship operators have since been required to devise plans to reduce CO2 emissions and other greenhouse gases.
 The graph above shows the target CO2 reduction levels.

 Strengthening of SOx and PM regulations

 As per Annex VI of the MARPOL Convention, the IMO set these limits for sulphur in ships' fuel.
-The latest limit of 0.5% outside Emission Control Areas (ECAs) will be implemented in 2020 or 2025.
+The latest limit of 0.5% outside Emission Control Areas (ECAs) will be implemented in 2020.

 From land to sea, your one-stop provider of energy solutions for a cleaner planet.

 For more than 90 years, Fuji Electric has been innovating electric and thermal energy technologies, which form the core of society’s electricity use.
 We cover a broad range of business segments, from power generation, social and industrial infrastructure, and power electronics, to food and beverage distribution technology.
 Our aim is to bridge the gap between energy concerns and the health of the environment.